GregRos/Patchwork/README.md

 The dots are actually part of the name of the method, just like the dot in `.ctor` is.
 IL doesn't follow C# naming rules.

 ## Patching History
-You can enable embedding history into patched assemblies by setting `EmbedHistory = true` in the `AssemblyPatcher`.

-This causes Patchwork to attach history attributes to things it patches in the target assembly, and also to attach the patching attributes, such as `ModifiesMember`, (except for `PatchAssembly` and a few others) to the members they modified.
-This makes it possible to examine an assembly and determine what operations were performed on it.

-Embedding history attributes causes a dependency on `Patchwork.Attributes`.

-Patching history is used by the launcher.

-The following are the patching history attributes:
+The launcher embeds various attributes in the target assembly that let you see what Patchwork did to it.
+These are called history attributes.
+The following are embedded.

+Also, the patching attributes you use also get embedded, except for `PatchAssembly`.

 ### PatchingHistoryAttribute
 Abstract parent of all history attributes.